 We are proud to offer Stellate Ganglion Block (SGB) therapy for people diagnosed with Post Traumatic Stress Disorder (PTSD).
-Both of our Board Certified pain-management physicians, Dr. Jason Attaman and Dr. Cameron Cartier, perform this medical treatment for PTSD.
-(Dr. Cartier is an Air Force veteran who served 3 years of active duty, including in Afghanistan.)
+Board Certified pain-management physician Dr. Jason Attaman performs this medical treatment for PTSD.
 Unlike many psychotherapy-based approaches to overcoming PTSD, stellate ganglion block is purely a medical procedure.
 It is fast-acting and only requires one or two visits to the clinic.

-We offer a 40% discount to US Military veterans, active-duty personnel, and law enforcement.
+We offer a substantial discount to US Military veterans, active-duty personnel, and law enforcement.
 (Many of our patients come from nearby Joint Base Lewis-McChord.)

 Contact us today to schedule an appointment at our Bellevue or Seattle office, or read on to find out more about stellate ganglion block as a possible treatment option for PTSD.